jgreely/yomitori/README.md

 * make ytgloss/ytknown preserve glossing for known word with variant kanji (ex: Unidic reports 提げる as 下げる; JMdict glosses them differently, but since I lookup by dictform first, I merge them together)
+* fix common false-positive in ytgloss: when looking up expressions by dictreading only, if they include a particle, make sure that the dictform of a successful lookup includes that particle as hiragana.
+  That should not only handle cases like "kara neko" matching 唐猫, but also get rid of some code that prevents matching some expressions that include particles.